New York City Fire Department: Fire companies and specialty/support units

 Haz-Mat.
 Company 1, quartered in Queens, responds to all major hazardous materials-related calls citywide.

 Haz-Mat.
 Company 1's second piece of apparatus, which carries additional equipment, and responds to all calls with the main apparatus.

-Eagle insignia on an FDNY rig, 1974.
+Eagle insignia on a FDNY rig, 1974.
 Photo by Danny Lyon.

 The New York City Fire Department is made up of fire companies, similar to military companies.
 Each fire company operates a single type of Fire apparatus, and has four shifts of firefighters and company officers.
 Each company responds to emergency calls from one of the city's 218 firehouses.

 There are currently six different types of fire companies in the New York Fire Department, which all operate distinct types of apparatus: 197 engine companies, 143 ladder (or truck) companies, 5 rescue companies, 8 squad companies, 3 marine (or fireboat) companies, and the hazardous materials (hazmat) company.
 In addition to these six types of fire companies, there are numerous other specialized units that are operated by the Special Operations Command (S.O.C.), the Haz-Mat.
 Division, and the Marine Division.
 Each fire company has a specific role at the scene of an emergency.

 Each type of fire company utilizes a certain type of fire apparatus, colloquially known as "rigs".
-Engine companies may be known as “engines” and ladder companies may be known as “trucks.”
+Engine companies may be known as "engines" and ladder companies may be known as "trucks."